Join us for one or all of these inspiring events!

 At The Permaculture Place, The Mill in Shelburne Falls, MA

-Saturday Afternoon May 3rd, Site Tour to Humble Abode Nursery in Ashfield MA
+Saturday MORNING May 3rd, 10:45-12:15, Site Tour to Humble Abode Nursery in Ashfield MA

 in Ashfield, MA